fricciardi/datetime2/docs/index.rst

 :class:`Time` Objects
 ---------------------

-.. warning:: This version of the documentation already includes time correction.
+.. warning:: This version of the documentation is under revision for the part
-             However, this part of the documentation is not stable and may change at any time.
-             Additionally, no implementation nor test code has been written for it.
+             concerning the correction of local time for UTC.
+Code and tests about this part are under development.

 An indication of time, independent of any particular day, expressed as a fraction of day.
 There might be an indication of time difference to UTC, e.g. due to time zone or daylight saving time.
-Also this indication is expressed as fraction of a day and represents the time to be added to local time to get UTC.
+This time difference is expressed as fraction of a day and represents the time to be added to local time to get UTC.
 If there is this indication, the :class:`Time` object is said to be "aware" and it is used to represent a precise moment (regardless of the day).
 An object